 But the story of Ciampolo’s father, like Ciampolo’s own, does suggest the pressures generated by life in an environment where financial prudence was much less valued than largesse in spending.
 For more on these issues, and for the contradictions between courtly and Christian values regarding material goods, see the essays “Sociology of the Brigata”, “Aristotle’s Mezzo, Courtly Misura, and Dante’s Canzone Le dolci rime”, and “Dante on Wealth and Society, between Aristotle and Cortesia”, cited in Coordinated Reading.
 See too the Introduction to Inferno 16 in this commentary.

 The same courtly culture of southern France, whose literature and values were of vital importance to Dante in his youth and throughout his life, will be featured in Paradiso 6, 112-42.
 Here Dante (through the character of Justinian) will tell of a man called Romeo of Villeneuve (1170-1250).
-Romeo was a minister and chamberlain to Count Raymond Berenger IV of Provence (reigned 1209-1245) and was the opposite of a barrater: Romeo enhanced the Count’s prestige and successfully married Raymond’s four daughters, and nonetheless he is unjustly exiled.
-Once more Dante suggests the complexity of a balanced and ethical deployment of material goods in a courtly setting.
+Romeo was minister and chamberlain to Count Raymond Berenger IV of Provence (reigned 1209-1245) and was the opposite of a barattiere: rather than using his position of trust to practice corruption, Romeo enhanced the Count’s prestige.
+He successfully married Raymond’s four daughters, giving him back a return greater than he had received: “che li assegnò sette e cinque per diece” (given ten, Romeo gave Raymond five and seven [Par.
+6.138]).
+Nonetheless Romeo is unjustly exiled, due to the envy that bedevils courts (a phenomenon on which Dante comments in Pier della Vigna’s story in Inferno 13).
+Once again Dante depicts the pathology of courtly life and suggests the difficulty of achieving balanced and ethical deployment of material goods in a courtly setting.

 * * *